Internationalization

 getDateParser

-The getDateParser method provides a function for parsing strings per specified DateFormatOptions.
+The getDateParser method returns a function for parsing strings based on the specified DateFormatOptions.

 import { NgModule } from '@angular/core'